 Whether it’s a snow storm that hit your area, your truck has broken down or your generator has created a power outage on the truck, disruptions to your mobile food business service can be devastating.
-Leaning how to respond to a food truck crisis can often be the difference between an interruption and a disaster.
+Learning how to respond to a food truck crisis can often be the difference between a mere interruption and a disaster.

 How To React To A Food Truck Crisis